 We know what we like, but are aware that there will be a broad cross-section of generations at the reception.
 Should we include tunes that different age groups will recognize and enjoy?

-Indeed you should, a good DJ will program genre sections of his set to appeal to all your guests, selecting these tracks from your initial request list.
+Indeed you should, a good corporate DJ will program genre sections of his set to appeal to all your guests, selecting these tracks from your initial request list.

 Whereas our friends will be inclined to crowd the dance floor, our parent’s friends will want to mingle and talk.
 Should be take an understated approach to the music and sacrifice the big dance tracks?

 Big dance tracks should be played if that’s what you’re into.
 I tend to leave these towards the second half of the set.
 If the music’s good, by then your guest will dance regardless of their age.
 Hopefully the set up of the sound and position of the bar will allow guest to still talk if they want to.